 3. Use a licensed bathroom builder

 Once you have a good idea on what you need in your new bathroom, it’s time to employ an expert to not only professionally design your space but to also build your bathroom.
 An expert who does this work everyday will let you know what to expect as well as talk you through the process, give you all the options and ensure all decisions have been made.

 Always ask to see your builder’s certifications and it also pays to ask to see their previous work.
 This will give you a good idea of what they are capable of and if their quality of work is up to your standards.
 A registered bathroom designer will ensure that your bathroom’s design works well with your lifestyle, is practical and functional and most importantly when you hire a professional you will avoid the risk of things not done properly and any nasty surprises down the track.

-At Perini Bathroom Renovations their sense of pride and craftsmanship is evident as you scroll through previous projects HERE.
+At Perini Bathroom Renovations their sense of pride and craftsmanship is evident.
 They run only a few jobs at a time so are readily available with any concerns or queries you may have along the way and best of all you can meet up regularly during the construction phase.